De Birmingham family: Edward (de) Birmingham 1497–1538

 According to Sir William Dugdale's Antiquities of Warwickshire Edward was the last de Birmingham to hold the lordship of Birmingham.
 He was cheated out of it by John Dudley, who would later try to place Lady Jane Grey, his own daughter-in-law, on the throne, an offence for which he was later found guilty of treason and sentenced to death.

 Dudley had asked to buy Birmingham from Edward.
 However, proud of his inheritance, Edward declined.
 Dudley was not a man to take no for answer though and devised a scheme to obtain Birmingham by dishonest means.
 A trap was laid for Edward and he was framed for highway robbery by Dudley's thugs.
 He was thrown in the Tower of London, tried and found guilty.
 However, Dudley being King Edward VI's closest adviser offered to get Edward a pardon from the King.
 The offer had a string attached, however, and in order to get the pardon, Edward had to hand Birmingham over to Dudley.
 Preferring poverty to death Edward did as Dudley demanded and in 1527 retired to obscurity, living on a token £40 a year offered as compensation.
 Edward had died by 1538 although his widow, Elizabeth, continued to live in Birmingham after his death.

 Later de Birminghams

 The lordship of Birmingham was not returned to the de Birmingham family upon Dudley's death.
 It reverted to the Crown and then to the Marrow family.

-Other land held by the de Birminghams does not appear to have been signed over to Dudley and there are records of the de Birmingham's ownership of it after 1527, e.g., Shutford, Oxon in 1544 which mentions a young William, son of Henry, son of William & Margaret de Birmingham.
+Other land held by the de Birminghams does not appear to have been signed over to Dudley and there are records of the de Birminghams' ownership of it after 1527, e.g., Shutford, Oxon in 1544 which mentions a young William, son of Henry, son of William & Margaret de Birmingham.

 However, this too appears to have been transferred away from them by Henry VIII, possibly under the advice of John Dudley, who was not executed until 1553.